-We offer two-tank boat dives for certified divers, from newly certified to experienced.
+Schedule: We offer a two-tank boat dive every day except Sunday.
+The dive is for certified divers, from newly Open Water certified to experienced.
 Typically the first dive is someplace off the island of Molokini and the second dive is someplace off the island of Maui, with the actual dive sites at each island determined in the morning depending on the interests of the divers and on the weather.
 We do not take snorkelers because our focus is on offering the best dives possible.

 For more information on the dive sites see Our Dives.